quentin-legraverend/http_to_mqtt/README.md

 2. Run server on docker:
 ```
-docker run -e MQTT_HOST=127.0.0.1 -e BIND_HOST=0.0.0.0 -p 5000:5000 kuaaaly/http-to-mqtt:latest
+docker run -e MQTT_HOST=127.0.0.1 -e BIND_HOST=0.0.0.0 -e API_TOKEN=changeme -p 5000:5000 kuaaaly/http-to-mqtt:latest
 ```
+API_TOKEN stands here to "secure" the connection.
+It is a very basic mechanism which is vulnerable to MitM attack.

-You can use the following environement variables (those are defaults):
+You can use the following environment variables (those are defaults):
 ```
 MQTT_HOST = 127.0.0.1
 MQTT_PORT = 1883
 BIND_HOST = 127.0.0.1
 BIND_PORT = 5000
+API_TOKEN = MY_TOKEN
 ```